Observatory Open House and Schedule

 The Observatory will be open to the public at the following times for viewing (weather permitting - we must have mostly clear skies).

-The usual open house schedule is for the first Friday of the month, for about two hours.
-If the sky is cloudy, we try again the following Friday if the weather is good.
+The usual open house schedule is for the second Friday of the month, for about two hours.
+If the sky is cloudy, we'll still be there giving tours of the observatory and talking about its long and field-changing history.
+We'll try observing again the following Friday, if the weather is good.

 Throughout the year the observing time varies with what is in season.
 During the spring, summer, and fall months observing usually takes place between 9-11PM.
 During the winter months observing usually takes place between 7-9PM.
 Make sure to check the email announcement (see below) for details.